GSA/sf-lightning-components/CONTRIBUTING.md

 # Contributing
-We would love for this collection of components to grow.
-As such, we have some best practices that we'd like folks to follow so as to make it easier for consumers of these Lightning Components.

 ## New Components
 - Make a copy of the ..TEMPLATE folder which supplies the requisite folder and document structure.